-The document and presentation for the FY2020/21 Monthly Financial Update No. 3: November 2020 is now available.
-Compared to previous months, the revenue section is scale back to only include updated information.
+The document/presentation for the FY2020/21 Monthly Financial Update No. 4: January 2021 is now available.
+Compared to previous months, the revenue section is scaled back to only include updated information.
+Since the update in November, there is no new cautions with revenues and we are seeing signs optimism.